reduxjs/redux-toolkit/docs/tutorials/quick-start.md

 This page will focus on just how to set up a Redux application with Redux Toolkit and the main APIs you'll use.
 For explanations of what Redux is, how it works, and full examples of how to use Redux Toolkit, [see the tutorials linked in the "Tutorials Overview" page](./overview.md).

 For this tutorial, we assume that you're using Redux Toolkit with React, but you can also use it with other UI layers as well.
 The examples are based on [a typical Create-React-App folder structure](https://create-react-app.dev/docs/folder-structure) where all the application code is in a `src`, but the patterns can be adapted to whatever project or folder setup you're using.

+The [Redux+JS template for Create-React-App](https://github.com/reduxjs/cra-template-redux) comes with this same project setup already configured.

 ## Usage Summary